Agenda

 Save

-On November 11, 2025, a C130 cargo plane belonging to the Turkish Armed Forces, which had taken off from Azerbaijan to fly to Türkiye has crashed in Georgian airspace.
+On 11 November 2025, a C130-type cargo aircraft belonging to the Turkish Armed Forces, which had taken off from Azerbaijan to travel to Türkiye, crashed on the Georgia–Azerbaijan border.
+All 20 soldiers on board were martyred.

 Turkish Armed Forces C130 Cargo Aircraft Crash (2025) image